-Assignment Assignment status of PSB to PPAR

-Any of the followi ng is displayed.
+Any of the following .
+1. 1 1

+, ng is displayed.

 Unavailable PSB is in the system board pool status (not assigned to PPAR) and corresponds to any of "Undiagnosed," "Diagnosing," or "Abnormal diagnosis."
 Unimplemented PSB also becomes Unavailable.

 Available PSB is in the system board pool status and the diagnosis has been normally completed.

 Assigned PSB is assigned to PPAR.

-Pwr PSB is turned on
+PSB is turned on

 Either of the follow ving is displayed.

 n In the power-off status

 У In the power-on status

-Conn PSB is connected to o the PPAR configuration
+PSB is connected to the PPAR configuration

 Either of the follow ving is displayed.

 n Not connected to the corresponding PPAR or in the system board pool status

 У Connected to the corresponding PPAR

-Conf Operating status o f Oracle Solaris
+Operating status of Oracle Solaris

-Either of the follow ving is displayed.
+Either of the following is displayed.

-n y PSB is not operating in Oracle Solaris.
+n Y PSB is not operating in Oracle Solaris.
 PSB is operating in Oracle Solaris.

-Test Status of the initial l diagnosis of PSB

-Any of the following ng is displayed.
+Any of the following C

 Unmount Recognition is impossible because it is not mounted or a failure occurred

 Unknown Not diagnosed

 Testing The initial diagnosis is in progress.

 Passed The initial diagnosis is normally completed.

 Failed An abnormality occurred in the initial diagnosis.
 PSB cannot be used or are degraded.

+Unavailable Available Assigned PSB is turned on Either of the follow PSB is connected to Either of the follow Operating status of Either of the follow My Status of the initial Any of the followin Unmount Unknown Testing Passed